GStreamer/gstreamer/markdown/application-development/introduction/basics.md

 ## Pads

-*Pads* are element's input and output, where you can connect other elements.
+*Pads* are an element's input and output, where you can connect other elements.
 They are used to negotiate links and data flow between elements in GStreamer.
 A pad can be viewed as a “plug” or “port” on an element where links may be made with other elements, and through which data can flow to or from those elements.
 Pads have specific data handling capabilities: a pad can restrict the type of data that flows through it.
-Links are only allowed between two pads when the allowed data types of the two pads are compatible.
+Links are only allowed between two pads when the allowed data types (capabilities) of the two pads are compatible.
 Data types are negotiated between pads using a process called *caps negotiation*.
-Data types are described as a `GstCaps`.
+Data types are described by `GstCaps`.

 An analogy may be helpful here.
 A pad is similar to a plug or jack on a physical device.
-Consider, for example, a home theater system consisting of an amplifier, a DVD player, and a (silent) video projector.
+Consider, for example, a home theater system consisting of an audio amplifier, a DVD player, and a (silent) video projector.
 Linking the DVD player to the amplifier is allowed because both devices have audio jacks, and linking the projector to the DVD player is allowed because both devices have compatible video jacks.
 Links between the